 And of all identities, that of Re and Osiris is the most paradoxical; the ceremony that works the meeting in the House of Life thus becomes the most prohibitive, the most mysterious, and the most sacred event in the Egyptian view of the universe (Papyrus Salt 825).
-The gist of the matter is not, as the Helsinki scientists describe it, the daily return of the sun on the horizon--things are much more fraught with moment than that!
+The Egyptian hypocephalus thus hardly embraces the run-of-the-mill funerary, as critics of Joseph Smith trumpet.
+Neither is the gist of the matter, as the Helsinki scientists describe it, the daily return of the sun on the horizon--things are much more fraught with moment than that!
 The purpose of the ceremony is to work the unity of the sun with its own dark twin and thus to effect the continuation of all life, despite all death, as manifest in Re-Osiris, the ultimate and ineffable power of the universe.

 The work at Helsinki, despite its cargo of statistics, remains unproved (see links and the brief, dismissive comments in Electronic Egyptian Forum News 905).
 Grasp of the intricacies of Ancient Egyptian religion appears tenuous.
 One might also hope for the discovery of a second reference to Algol, or to its period, in the textual corpus.
 Still, all such work ought to be encouraged.
 As Professor Barry J. Kemp points out, students of Egyptian may stumble across ideas and connections very much in line with the sort of thinking pursued by the ancient scribes (Kemp, Ancient Egypt: Anatomy of a Civilization).
 The ancient tradition lives on in such discoveries, though we must tread with care.